uclaacm/teach-la-ts-react-starter/README.md

 ### Before you start coding...

 To match ACM's design standards, we will be using Westwood Sans (built by ACM Design) as our font for our learning labs!
-Here are the steps to install them on your computer:
+You can find the font file in `src/assets/WestwoodSans-Regular.ttf`.
+Here's how you can install the font on your computer:

-- Clone the [Westwood_Sans repo](https://github.com/uclaacm/Westwood_Sans) to easily keep up with updates to the font and then open `versions/{latest version}/WestwoodSans-Regular.ttf`, OR simply download that file directly from the repository website
-  - Mac: there will be an `Install Font` button in the bottom right corner of the Font Book popup
+  - Mac: double-click on the file from finder and Font Book will pop up.
+Click on the `Install Font` button in the bottom right corner.
-  - Windows: right-click the file and select Install
+  - Windows: right-click the file and select Install.

 Westwood Sans is already set as the default font-family for your learning lab, so now you should be good to go!